Which Health Sharing Plans Don't Require Church Attendance?

 The Bottom Line

 Most health sharing plans do not require church attendance.
 Only CHM and Samaritan Ministries enforce this requirement.
-Zion HealthShare is the top-rated secular option (4.8/5, $185/mo starting) with no faith requirement and no pre-existing condition waiting period.
+Zion HealthShare is the top-rated secular option (4.8/5, $114/mo starting) with no faith requirement, any-provider access, and HBP/cholesterol/diabetes covered from month one.

 If you want the lowest cost with no faith requirement, CrowdHealth averages $140/month but operates as crowdfunding, not health sharing.
-For guaranteed coverage of pre-existing conditions from day one, Presidio Healthcare ($300–$600/mo) is regulated health insurance.
+For guaranteed coverage of pre-existing conditions from day one, an ACA marketplace plan is regulated health insurance.

 Frequently Asked Questions